 \begin{Rmk} The set $\mathcal{I}$ in the representation \eqref{eq:alpha_max} is not unique.
-Nonetheless, under a relaxation we have some uniqueness result.
-For any set $\mathcal{I}$ of quasi-concave acceptability indexes, define its relaxation as Thus, if $\alpha=\max\limits_{\mathcal{I}_1}\beta_i=\max\limits_{\mathcal{I}_2}\beta_i$, then we directly have that In particular, these sets are dependent to $\alpha$ and not on a specific representation.
+Nonetheless, under relaxation, we have some unique results.
+For any set $\mathcal{I}$ of quasi-concave acceptability indexes, define its relaxation as Thus, if $\alpha=\max\limits_{\mathcal{I}_1}\beta_i=\max\limits_{\mathcal{I}_2}\beta_i$, then we directly have that In particular, these sets are dependent on $\alpha$ and not on a specific representation.
 Moreover, we can recover both $\mathcal{A}_x$ and $\rho_x$ from such representation since we have that

 \end{Rmk}